AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 Abstract Types and Subprograms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tagged types are not currently in |SPARK|
+Abstract types and subprograms are not currently in |SPARK|

 Interface Types
 ~~~~~~~~~~~~~~~

-Tagged types are not in |SPARK|.
+Interface types are not in |SPARK|.

 .. todo:: Include interface types in SPARK 2014.
 To be completed in a post-Release 1
           version of this document.